Rock sparrow: Taxonomy

 The first formal description of the rock sparrow was by the Swedish naturalist Carl Linnaeus in 1766 in the twelfth edition of his Systema Naturae.
 He introduced the binomial name Fringilla petronia.
-It is now the only species in the genus Petronia that was introduced by the German naturalist Johann Jakob Kaup in 1829.
+It is now the only species in the genus Petronia that was described by the German naturalist Johann Jakob Kaup in 1829.
 Petronia is a local name for the rock sparrow from the Bologna area of Italy.